cerberuscx/evrmore-vanity-address-generator/README.md

 ## Important Information

-- **Valid Characters**: Evrmore addresses use Base58 encoding, which means not all characters are valid.
+- **Valid Characters**: Evrmore addresses use Base58 encoding, which means **NOT** all characters are valid.
 The valid characters are:
 ```
-1234567890ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz
+123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz
 ```
+- (Notice the absence of '0', 'I', 'O', and 'l')

 - **Security Warning**: The private key is generated and stored in memory.
 Ensure that you keep it secure and do not share it with anyone.

 - **Importing to Evrmore Electrum**: Use the following command in the Electrum console to import the private key: